bbauska/JS-Eloquent/README.md

 was called.
 In one case, console.log has to jump back to the greet function.
 In the other case, it jumps back to the end of the program.

-The place where the computer stores this context is the *call stack*.
+The place where the computer stores this context is the <i>call stack</i>.
 Every time a function is called, the current context is put on top of this "stack".
 When the function returns, it removes the top context from the stack and uses it to continue execution.